zackhanni/soundslikesoma/_services/04-podcast-voiceover.md

 - Multiple acoustically treated rooms available to accommodate any size group or event.

-- Experianced with Zoom, Google hangouts and other remote recordings
+- Experienced with Zoom, Google hangouts and other remote recordings

 - Video recording, streaming, and editing optional